MrCoffeeOri/ColorCalc/README.md

-# A test app made for a IFSP project
+# A test app, AKA color calculator, made for a IFSP project